junxit/us-congress-bills-112/metadata.md

 - 2011-12-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 11 (Roll no. 927). (text: CR 12/13/2011 H8834-8846)
 - 2011-12-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 11 (Roll no. 927).(text: CR 12/13/2011 H8834-8846)
 - 2011-12-14 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2012-05-21 — Amendment SA 2123 agreed to in Senate by Unanimous Consent.
+- 2012-05-21 — Amendment SA 2123 proposed by Senator Reid for Senator Johnson SD. (consideration: CR S3317) In the nature of a substitute.
+- 2012-05-21 — Amendment SA 2124 agreed to in Senate by Unanimous Consent.
+- 2012-05-21 — Amendment SA 2124 proposed by Senator Reid for Senator Johnson SD to Amendment SA 2123. (consideration: CR S3317) To improve the bill.
+- 2012-05-21 — Measure laid before Senate by unanimous consent. (consideration: CR S3316-3321)
+- 2012-05-21 — Passed Senate with an amendment by Voice Vote. (text as passed Senate: CR 5/24/2012 S3641-3651)
+- 2012-05-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text as passed Senate: CR 5/24/2012 S3641-3651)
+- 2012-05-21 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2012-05-21 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2012-05-21 — Senate amendment agreed to: Amendment SA 2123 agreed to in Senate by Unanimous Consent.
+- 2012-05-21 — Senate amendment agreed to: Amendment SA 2124 agreed to in Senate by Unanimous Consent.
+- 2012-05-21 — Senate amendment proposed (on the floor): Amendment SA 2123 proposed by Senator Reid for Senator Johnson SD.(consideration: CR S3317)
+- 2012-05-21 — Senate amendment proposed (on the floor): Amendment SA 2124 proposed by Senator Reid for Senator Johnson SD to Amendment SA 2123.(consideration: CR S3317)
+- 2012-05-21 — Senate amendment submitted
+- 2012-05-21 — Senate amendment submitted